-Colchester Zoo is one of the few zoos in the UK approved to keep komodo dragons and currently houses a number of them and previously had breeding success within the EEP breeding programme for this species.
+Colchester Zoo is one of the few zoos in the UK approved to keep komodo dragons and we are fortunate to currently houses a number of them.
+In the past we have had previous breeding success within the EEP breeding programme for this species.

 The Komodo dragon is classified as vulnerable on the IUCN Red List and listed on Appendix I of CITES; their number has declined in the wild due to the threat of widespread habitat loss, a loss of prey species and hunting.